 The Chief Executive Officer, Jane Griffiths, supports the work of the Day Hospitals Australia Board, Committees and Staff.

 There are State or Territory Chapters in NSW, QLD, SA, VIC, WA and in the ACT.
 They are local networks that share knowledge and information at a local and national level and are working to develop and strengthen State Government and stakeholder relationships.
-Click here for information on State Chapters meeting dates.
+Click here for information about our State Chapter Meetings.

 A copy of the Day Hospitals Australia Organisational chart can be seen on the About Us page.

-Scroll down to view the Profiles of Board and Committee Members or click on the name below.
+Scroll down to view the Profiles of Board Members or click on the name below.